StartBlogCaution trapRecognise phishing e-mails - avoid damage

 Screenshot Fishing Mail

-At first glance, one might think of a Strato address, but: The *last* part of the string separated by a dot between the double slash "//" of a URL and the end or the first single slash, in this case "it", is the top-level domain.
+At first glance, you might think of a Strato address, but: The *last* part of the character string between the double slash "//" of a URL and the end or the first single slash, in this case "it", is the top-level domain.
 The part before it, i.e. "brunosalvador", is the decisive domain name.
 Only these two parts designate the linked server - "brunosalvador.it".
-Everything to the left can be ignored in this context.
+Everything to the left of it can be ignored in this context.
 So this address has nothing whatsoever to do with Strato.
 The message is fake.

-Another example: DKB-Bank my ass - the link actually points to a completely different server under an Italian top-level domain.
+Another example: DKB Bank - the link actually points to a completely different server under an Italian top-level domain.

 5. web research